developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 The file systems of some operating systems are case-sensitive.
 Best practices for cross-platform compatibility therefore dictate that the use of upper and lower case for URL, file and path references in the Config.XML file be identical to those of the actual sources.

 ### <a name="_datawedge"></a>DataWedge-Enterprise Browser Conflicts
 Under certain conditions involving Enterprise Browser, scanning with the DataWedge application on Zebra Android devices is disabled.
-For complete details, please refer to the [DataWedge Usage Guide](/enterprise-browser/1-4/guide/datawedge). **This issue applies to Android only**.
+For complete details, see the [DataWedge Usage Guide](/enterprise-browser/1-4/guide/datawedge). **This issue applies to Android only**.

 ### <a name="_fnbehavior"></a>FunctionKeysCapturable-EnableFunctionKey Interaction
 **Applies to Windows Mobile/CE devices only**.